realMattyFitzz/Budgeter/README.md

   ## INSTALLATION
   Please run `npm i ` in the command line to install dependencies.
   ## USAGE
-  Make sure Express, Morgan, Mongoose, and Compression are installed or application will fail to load.
+  make sure to have the db setup properly for offline use.
   ## LICENSE
   This project is licensed under the  license.
   ## CONTRIBUTING
-  Commit often and in a unique  branch.
+  commit often
   ## TESTING
-  To run tests, please run `node index.js` in the command line
+  To run tests, please run `node server.js` in the command line
   ## QUESTIONS
   All inquiries can be sent to mfitzpatrick95@gmail.com, and be sure to check out more of my GitHub projects at [realMattyFitzz](https://www.github.com/realMattyFitzz)!